wearepal/data-science-types/README.md

 ## Contributing

 We always welcome contributions.
+All pull requests are subject to CI checks.
+We check for compliance with Mypy and that the file formatting conforms to our Black specification.

-### Checking compliance with mypy
+### Checking compliance with Mypy
-We check our code with `mypy`.
-The settings for mypy are specified in the `mypy.ini` file in the repository.
+The settings for Mypy are specified in the `mypy.ini` file in the repository.
 Just running
 ```
 mypy tests